 How do I donate my item to the Tomah Historical Society?

 Please call the Tomah Historical Museum and speak with our curator or executive director (608)372-1880.
 Describe the items you want to donate and anything else you may know about them.
 If the item is of interest, we will set up an appointment with you to bring in your items for closer inspection and determine the next step at that time.

-- What type of items are the museum looking for?
+What type of items is the museum looking for?

 The Tomah Historical Society Museum will collect written or printed materials such as manuscripts, books, records, photographic prints, negatives, slides, electronic media, audio and video media, equipment furnishings, clothing, and other natural, commercial, institutional and personal objects.

 We may be unable to accept materials that do not have a strong connection to the Tomah and surrounding community areas or whose history and background are uncertain or generic.
-We may not be able to accept material that are duplicate which are already in our collection, of poor condition, or have restrictive use.
+We may not be able to accept material that is duplicate which is already in our collection, of poor condition, or have restrictive use.

 We are not currently accepting the following:

 - Very Large Equipment

 We cannot accept everything.
 Organizing, cataloging, and preserving historical materials for the future takes so much space, time, and money, therefore donations must be selected very carefully.